-2 steps if his or her schooling is evaluated at 17 years;

-4 steps if his or her schooling is evaluated at 18 years;

-6 steps if his or her schooling is evaluated at 19 years or more, but without a 3rd-cycle doctorate;

-8 steps if his or her schooling is evaluated at 19 years or more, and with a 3rd-cycle doctorate.

-A schooling reclassification based on newly completed, additional studies adds steps as of the 100th day of the following school year.
+- 2 steps if his or her schooling is evaluated at 17 years; - 4 steps if his or her schooling is evaluated at 18 years; - 6 steps if his or her schooling is evaluated at 19 years or more, but without a 3rd-cycle doctorate; - 8 steps if his or her schooling is evaluated at 19 years or more, and with a 3rd-cycle doctorate. - A schooling reclassification based on newly completed, additional studies adds steps as of the 100th day of the following school year.

-As of April 4 th , 2022 As of the March 29 th , 2023
+Rate

-Adult and Voc. hourly rate \$58.77 \$61.27
+Adult and Voc. hourly rate \$61.27

-Occasional Sub. daily rate \$232.60 \$232.60
+Occasional Sub. daily rate \$232.60